Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Fundamentals

-We next collect some useful consequences of Definition \ref{def:DiffStratGpoid}.
+We next collect some useful consequences of Definition \ref{def:DiffStratGpoid}, indicating how the set germs defining the stratifications of $\sfG_0$ and $\sfG_1$ are related via the source and target maps of $\sfG$ and hence determine one another.
 We hereby assume for the remainder of this section that $\sfG$ denotes a differentiable stratified groupoid. \begin{lemma} Let $\arr{g}\in\sfG_1$ with $s(\arr{g})=\obj{x}$ and $t(\arr{g}) = \obj{y}$.
 Then one has